August 17th, 2023|

-If you are involved in an auto accident in California, the state’s at-fault insurance laws protect you no matter the degree of fault assigned to you.
+If you are involved in an auto accident in California, the state’s at-fault insurance laws protect you even if you are partially at fault.
 However, to ensure you receive compensation for your injuries and any damage to your vehicle, you need an experienced San Francisco personal injury attorney to navigate the complex California legal system.

 The car accident attorneys at Berg Injury Lawyers can help gather the evidence to determine liability in your case and represent you in court.
 Contact us for a free consultation, and let us help you fight for the compensation you deserve.